csbridge/turkey-21-website/README.md

-# CSBridge Course Website
+# CSBridge Course Website - Turkey 21
-This repository is a template website for CSBridge course websites.
-Make a copy of this template to use for your own course websites.
+This repository is the course website for the online CSBridge Turkey summer 2021 course.

-## Setting Up Your Website
+## Website Setup

-+ Enable GitHub pages on your new repo:
++ Enable GitHub pages:
     1. Go to setting on the GitHub page for your repo.
     + Change the 'Source' section of the GitHub pages to point to ```master branch/docs folder```.
 	+ Check ```Enforce HTTPS.```
+	+ Change the custom URL

 This site uses GitHub pages.
 Specifically, all files in the `docs` folder of the master branch are published.